mrutunjayachavadi/MyRetail/README.md

 Also find the "MyRetail.postman_collection.json" for the rest Api documentation.

-Unit Test Document with the sample input and output cane be found in file "Unit_Test_Document.docx".
+Unit Test Document with the sample input and output can be found in file "Unit_Test_Document.docx".

 Assumptions made for the use cases mentioned below
 -----------------------------------------------------------------------------------------------------------------------------------------------